antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 Huge parts of the Python ecosystem are written in compiled languages (C, C++, Rust, Cython, ...) and they communicate with the Python interpreter through the C API.
-As soon as the JIT needs to call into a C extension, it looses track of what's going on and has to assume that "everything changed", which often needs to deoptimize and/or doing expensive sanity checks.
+As soon as the JIT needs to call into a C extension, it loses track of what's going on and has to assume that "everything changed", which often needs to deoptimize and/or do expensive sanity checks.

 In an ideal world, we would like to have an optimizer which is able to see the whole